 The onset of these symptoms requires immediate medical attention.

-Our Tel aviv doctor can help you to diagnose a deep vein thrombosis and treat it without the need of hospitalization.
+Our Tel aviv medical clinic doctor can help you to diagnose a deep vein thrombosis and treat it without the need of hospitalization.